steedos/steedos-platform/README_en.md

 ## Keep in Contact

-If you have any questions or want to talk to other users of Steedos Platform , please jump to GitHub for discussion [Click to Discuss](https://github.com/steedos/steedos-platform/discussions).
+If you have any questions or want to talk to other users of Steedos Platform , please jump to GitHub for discussion [Click to Discuss](https://github.com/steedos/steedos-platform/discussions) or [Join me on Slack-it's a faster,simpler way to work](https://join.slack.com/t/steedos/shared_invite/zt-jq7eupr9-cgKrUOyWb1zymniRzhH4jg).